Freely-Given-org/ESFM/README.md

 ESFM will be designed so that the files can be easily loaded into a stock USFM editor, even if certain fields display strangely and do not have any special formatting support.

+We are aware that other well-funded organisations have other (and probably better designed) systems, but of course, if they're not available to us, then they're effectively irrelevant.
+(And yes, it does seem sad when so many Bible orgs double dip by taking money from donors to develop resources, and then restrict their distribution so they can make even more money.)

 ## History

 ESFM was first conceived in 2014 (back in USFM 2 days).
-You can still read about the very early work [here](https://freely-given.org/Software/BibleDropBox/ESFMBibles.html).
+You can still read about the very early work [here](https://Freely-Given.org/Software/BibleDropBox/ESFMBibles.html).

 ## Involvement

 Freely-Given welcomes the involvement of other interested parties.
+And we especially welcome better ideas than our own.